edgelesssys/marblerun/docs/docs/workflows/define-manifest.md

 * For `"ResourceType": "Secrets"`: `ReadSecret` and `WriteSecret`, allowing reading and writing a secret respectively
 * For `"ResourceType": "Packages"`: `UpdateSecurityVersion`, allowing to update the `SecurityVersion` of a given package
-* For `"ResourceType": "Manifest"`: `UpdateManifest`, allowing to update the full manifest (MarbleRun Enterprise only)
+* For `"ResourceType": "Manifest"`: `UpdateManifest`, allowing to update the full manifest

 :::note